-Sumo is a public unlisted company.
+SAL is a public unlisted company.
 It has a number of wholly-owned subsidiary companies which together comprise the Sumo Group.
+One of these wholly-owned subsidiaries is Sumo Power.

-These entities share staff, facilities, and operating structure including governance and relevant policies.
-None of these subsidiaries on their own had consolidated revenues above \$100 million in the Reporting Period.
+The entities comprising the Sumo Group share staff, facilities, and operating structure including governance and relevant policies.
+Of all the entities in the Sumo Group, only SAL and Sumo Power had consolidated revenues above \$100 million in the Reporting Period.
 All Sumo Group entities are registered in Australia.